tdolan21/miniAGI/README.md

 ### Deeplake Codebase Agent

     - This agent uses The QARetrievalChain and the Deeplake Hub to create a vector search database out of your existing codebase.
 The user can define a location to create the vectorstore and it will discover all of the available python files in that folder structure and split them in half.
 It could be an odd number because it keeps the structure of the functions rather than a hard character limit.

-## Plugins

-I have started a plugin repository named [miniAGI-plugins](https://github.com/tdolan21/miniAGI-plugins).
-This repo is currently under construction, but I have several plugins already functioning.
-I just need to standardize them and develop a structure for everyone to use.

-These plugins include game simulations in a gymnasium environment and a debate simulation with an agent moderator.
-They will debate an ethical issue with a search and memory toolkit.

-Other examples include the ability to chat with your discord data that can be retrieved via discord.

 # Contributing to miniAGI